Amit-P-Amin/europa-inrealis/README.md

 Nearly all 'fixes' are made more by tweaking global variables than by changing AI programming.
 For example, expansion is encouraged by making it nearly cost free to manufacture a CB.

-Another problem is that the AI will still leave alone easy conquests.
+Another problem is that the AI will still leave alone some easy conquests.
+Another is that the AI will often give up on 'important wars' and double down on 'unimportant ones'.

 And the hardest problem - the AI is still really stupid.
 The only way to approximate the behavior I want is by beefing up bonuses to all AI, and beefing up the bonuses to lucky nations.